JakeSamu/netchecker/README.md

 * Same for ssh with ssh-audit
 * Ask to install nmap, ssh-audit and testssl if they are not installed

+* Currently can only be called at directory it is in.
+Maybe link/save the path to the script?

 # Disclaimer

 This is still work in progress.